Skip to content

 UDAAP laws are regulated by two organizations, the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC).
 The FTC expanded the initial UDAAP laws in 2004 to include unfair and deceptive acts and practices.
 Some standards for unfairness, in particular, include if it causes or is likely to cause substantial injury to consumers, the injury is not reasonably avoidable by consumers, and the injury is not outweighed by countervailing benefits to consumers or to competition.

 Every state has UDAAP laws, which can vary widely.
-However, the lawyers at Agruss Law Firm, LLC understand these laws and can use them to get compensation for deceptive practices, representing consumers throughout the country in cases of arbitration at no cost to them.
+However, the lawyers at Mike Agruss Law understand these laws and can use them to get compensation for deceptive practices, representing consumers throughout the country in cases of arbitration at no cost to them.
 The company will not only pay the consumer, but they will also pay my fees as well.
 The consumer will never pay me a cent.

 If you’re dealing with an issue with Booking.com, you might try filing a complaint with the BBB or the customer service team with Booking.com.
 Unfortunately, these avenues won’t always lead to a successful resolution for you, the customer.
 Instead, you may want to consider an experienced arbitration lawyer to take on your case.

-Arbitration is a very useful tool for resolving disputes, and Agruss Law Firm, LLC can help.
+Arbitration is a very useful tool for resolving disputes, and Mike Agruss Law can help.
 With our expert guidance, we bring the big companies to the table and provide the support needed to get your bills corrected, credit reports fixed, improper fees refunded, and more.
 Let us pick up the sword for you; you have nothing to lose.

 How Do I File a Complaint Against Booking.com?